 Paul L. Wachtel, PhD, is CUNY Distinguished Professor in the doctoral program in clinical psychology at City College and the CUNY Graduate Center and a faculty member of the NYU Postdoctoral Program in Psychotherapy and Psychoanalysis and the Mitchell Center for Relational Studies.
 He was a cofounder of the Society for the Exploration of Psychotherapy Integration (SEPI) and was the winner of the 2010 Hans H. Strupp Award for Psychoanalytic Writing, Teaching, and Research, the 2012 Distinguished Psychologist Award by Division 29 (Psychotherapy) of APA and the 2013 Scientific Award by Division 39 (Psychoanalysis) of APA.

-Once all application materials are received, candidates will be asked to participate in admission interviews with the program's director and assistant director.
+Once all application materials are received, candidates will be asked to participate in admission interviews.
 Applications will be processed in the order they are received.
-Interviews will take place in New York City when possible, or interviews may be conducted via Skype.
+Interviews will take place in New York City when possible, or conducted via Skype.

 Please direct all inquiries to Jill Bresler or Kenneth Frank, Co-Directors, at 212.582.1566.